pulumi/docs/content/docs/tutorials/kubernetes/kubernetes-ts-helm-wordpress.md

 Enter a stack name: wordpress-dev
 ```

-Preview the deployment of the application and the perform the deployment:
+Preview the deployment of the application and then perform the deployment:

 ```sh
 pulumi up